 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law, they are required to prepare the financial statements in accordance with International Accounting Standards (IASs) in conformity with the requirements of the Companies Act 2006.
+Under that law, they are required to prepare the financial statements in accordance with UK adopted International Accounting Standards (IASs).
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
 In preparing these financial statements the Directors are required to:

-- select suitable accounting policies in accordance with International Accounting Standard 8: Accounting Policies, Changes in Accounting Estimates and Errors and then apply them consistently; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IASs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the financial performance; - state that the Company has complied with IASs, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable; and - make an assessment of the Company's ability to continue as a going concern.
+- select suitable accounting policies in accordance with International Accounting Standard 8: Accounting Policies, Changes in Accounting Estimates and Errors and then apply them consistently; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in International Financial Reporting Standards is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the financial performance; - state whether UK adopted IASs have been followed, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable; and - make an assessment of the Company's ability to continue as a going concern.